 Jen’s is episode number 342

-The Section on Research wishes to thank Drs.
+The Academy of Physical Therapy Research wishes to thank Drs.
 Bade and Stevens-Lapsley for taking the time to present their content as podcasts and to Karen Litzy, PT, DPT, who produced the segments.
-We hope that Section members, particularly students, will listen to these offerings.
+We hope that Academy members, particularly students, will listen to these offerings.
 Enjoy!